wp-plugins/woocommerce-html5-video/readme.txt

 This plugin uses HTML5 to render videos in your products description page.
 You can embed multiple videos from Youtube or upload your own video.
 The supported video formats are MP4 and Ogg.

-WooCommerce HTML5 Video works with any theme that supports WooCommerce.
+WooCommerce HTML5 Video works with any theme that supports WooCommerce and is compatible with WooCommerce 2.0+.

 = Localization =

 *English (default).

 *Spanish

 == Installation ==